moser-jose/Hina7/README.md

 * 1.0.3

     * Performance na busca dos hinos. 🧑🏻‍🚀
+    * Mudança do conteúdo da partilha do app 🌀
     * Mudança da página sobre. ⚙️
     * Correção de alguns bugs. ⌨️